 Dolly Parton was brought in to draw audiences that were fans of her country/western music.
 Dolly had never appeared in a film before, and assumed that she needed to memorize every single line in the script — even for scenes she wasn’t even in.
 She cut a smart deal: as a condition of her appearing in the film, she got to write the theme song.
 Despite coming out at the same time as a Sheena Easton song by the same name, it was a huge hit, winning two Grammys and getting an Oscar nomination.
 Since then, Dolly’s made similar arrangements on nearly every film she’s appeared in, with the exception being Steel Magnolias.

 The movie was almost immediately turned into a sitcom.
 Like the film, it was a huge success, running for six years and nearly a hundred episodes on ABC.
 Dolly’s sister, Rachel, took over her part.
 Fifteen years later, Dolly began working on a musical version, and before long the curtain went up on Allison Janney leading a cast in a retelling of the classic film.
-It was directed by Joe Mantello, best known for Book of Mormon and Wicked.
+It was directed by Joe Mantello, best known for Love!
+Valour!
+Compassion! and Wicked.